 It is true that some places in the world are not safe.
 Fortunately, Spain is one of the safest countries in Europe, with Barcelona being one of the most desirable cities to visit.
-Although Barcelona is not entirely rid of crime, such as petty crime like pickpocketing or bag snatchers, you can still enjoy your stay here without major worries.
 To help you feel comforted in your plans of traveling to this exciting city, here are the safest Barcelona neighborhoods and a few places you might want to avoid.

 If you wish to stay at a quiet location or be away from the hustle and bustle of crowds, then the residential area of Gracia might be your destination.
 Although it contains only a small number of hotels and major shopping outlets, this is precisely what makes this neighborhood one of the safest in the city.
 Many families and the elderly make their home here, so it’s an ideal place to feel like you’re living in a small village amidst a vibrant city.